Q2 2026 Laguna Beach Luxury Rental Landscape

 - HOA dues (where applicable): 2.6%

-This 32% expense ratio yields a net operating income (NOI) margin of 68%, which translates gross yields into net yields as follows: oceanfront STR gross yield of 7.2% becomes 4.9% net, ocean-view STR of 6.1% becomes 4.1% net, and hillside STR of 5.7% becomes 3.9% net.
+A 32% expense ratio yields a net operating income margin of 68%.
+Apply that margin to the gross yields and you derive net yields: oceanfront STR gross yield of 7.2% becomes 4.9% net, ocean-view STR of 6.1% becomes 4.1% net, and hillside STR of 5.7% becomes 3.9% net.

-Long-term rentals carry lower operating expenses—averaging 18% of gross rent—due to tenant-paid utilities, lower turnover, and reduced management intensity.
+Long-term rentals carry lower operating expenses (averaging 18% of gross rent, per NextGen Coastal's LTR portfolio data) due to tenant-paid utilities, lower turnover, and reduced management intensity.
 The expense breakdown:

 - Property management: 5.9%